-Haiti’s crisis can be linked to a number of contributing factors, including the ongoing effects of Hurricanes Tomas and Matthew, the 2010 earthquake, and a severe drought that has further compromised the island nation’s water resources.
-But beyond the causes, there’s a lot to unpack in a situation that has gone largely ignored over the last few months.
-Here are 5 things to know about the Haiti crisis.
+Unfortunately, conditions in Haiti have not improved over the last two years with COVID-19, additional lockdowns, political instability that resulted in the assassination of President Jovenel Moise, and, most recently, the August 2021 earthquake.
+Many Haitians are still facing repercussions from Hurricanes Tomas (2010) and Matthew (2016), the last major earthquake in 2010, and a severe drought that has further compromised the island nation’s water resources.
+There’s more to unpack in a situation that has gone largely ignored over the last few years.
+Here are 5 things to know about the Haiti crisis in 2021.

 5. There’s a chance to prevent future violence